Which city is cheaper, San Diego or Atlanta?

 Atlanta gets a good bit of rain this time of year.
 In January, Atlanta usually receives more rain than San Diego.
 Atlanta gets 4.7 inches (120 mm) of rain, while San Diego receives 1.8 inches (46 mm) of rain each month for the winter.

 The spring brings many poeple to Atlanta as well as San Diego.
+The spring months attract visitors to Atlanta because of the activities around the city.
 Additionally, the beaches, the activities around the city, and the natural beauty are the main draw to San Diego this time of year.

 In April, Atlanta is generally a little warmer than San Diego.
-Temperatures in Atlanta average around 65°F (18°C), and San Diego stays around 62°F (17°C).
+Daily temperatures in Atlanta average around 65°F (18°C), and San Diego fluctuates around 62°F (17°C).

 The sun comes out a lot this time of the year in San Diego.
 People are often attracted to the plentiful sunshine in Atlanta this time of the year.
 In the spring, Atlanta often gets around the same amount of sunshine as San Diego.
 Atlanta gets 262 hours of sunny skies this time of year, while San Diego receives 277 hours of full sun.